lilja85/m101j-lecture6/README.md

 [**init_sharded_env.ps1**](https://github.com/lilja85/m101j-lecture6/blob/master/init_sharded_env.ps1)

-If you would like to try starting the shard with powershell this script is all you need.
+We have not used powershell in the course, but if you would like to try starting the shard with that, this script is all you need.
 It's almost exactly the same as the bash script but it prints the commands that are run to start the mongod and mongos processes.

 ##Disclaimer
 This project is provided "as is".
 It has not been properly tested and there is no official support for it provided